Lead in Faucets and Service Pipes

 The water supply is lead free and the pipes that carry the water to your street are made of cast iron, ductile iron or concrete, and do not add lead to the water.
 However, lead can get into tap water through a lead service line connecting your house to the pipe in the street, or pipes in the home, lead solder used in plumbing, and some brass fixtures.
 Corrosion or wearing away of lead based materials can add lead to tap water, especially if water sits for a long time in the pipes before use.

 Few lead services were installed in the BCWA water system, and have since been removed.
 Even so, the BCWA is on a constant look-out for any lead on the homeowner’s side of the connection when we inspect or change meters.
-We are currently investigating galvanized iron services (about 190 in our system), that may have had a lead connector.
+We are currently reviewing galvanized iron services (about 105 in our system), that may have had a lead connector.

 Federal and State lead regulations do not cover hose bibs, bathtub fixtures, shower heads, and industrial faucets.

 Most faucets purchased prior to 1997 were constructed of brass or chrome-plated brass, which contain up to 8 percent lead (the main metals in brass are copper and zinc).
 Water sitting for several hours or overnight in a brass faucet can leach lead from the brass faucet interior which may produce high lead levels in the first draw of drinking water.
 Later regulations mandated that most faucets purchased after 1997 contain less lead than previously used thereby reducing the possible leaching of lead.
 However, the most recent legislation, called â€œGet the Lead Out,â€ mandates that after January 4, 2014, all faucets purchased will contain no more than a weighted average of 0.25 percent lead in relation to wetted surface.